dineshnair-doc/dineshnair-doc.github.io/src/resumedineshnair.md

 My approach is hands-on, actively working with the product, as demonstrated by the screenshots and practical examples featured in my [recent work](my_writings.md){target="_blank"}.
 I translate complex tech into clear narratives that empower users and drive sales.
 I am here to make your product's brilliance shine by visually demonstrating its use with practical examples, rather than simply describing it.

-I have a good understanding of the Docs as Code workflow, including writing documentation in Visual Studio Code, managing version control with Git, hosting on GitHub, and publishing using static site generators.
+I have a good understanding of the Docs as Code workflow, including writing documentation in Visual Studio Code, managing version control with Git, hosting on GitHub, and publishing using a static site generator.

 For API documentation, I can demonstrate how Swagger automates the generation of accurate, up-to-date documentation directly from FastAPI or Flask-RESTx API code, enhancing developer collaboration and ensuring documentation is closely integrated with the codebase.

 Looking for a remote work opportunity in India or an in-office role in Hyderabad, India.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dineshn1/){target="_blank"} or reach out to me through email at [techwriterdinesh@protonmail.com](mailto:techwriterdinesh@protonmail.com).

 ---

 ## Skills
-Technical Documentation, REST API Documentation, Training Content, UX Writing, DITA, Markdown, Swagger, Postman, Git and GitHub, Oxygen XML Author, Confluence, Visual Studio Code, Vale, HTML, Python (Intermediate), SQL (Intermediate)
+**Documentation & Authoring:**
+Oxygen XML Author, DITA, Markdown, Confluence, Vale, HTML

+**API Documentation & Development Tools:**
+Swagger (OpenAPI), Postman, REST APIs, FastAPI, Flask-RESTx

+**Docs as Code & Publishing:**
+Visual Studio Code, Git, GitHub, MkDocs

+**Programming & Databases:**
+Python (Intermediate), SQL (Intermediate)

+**Additional Skills:**
+UX Writing, Training Content Development

 ---

 ## Experience

-### **Technical Content Development and Knowledge Sharing**
+### **Technical Content Creator**
-*Oct 2024 - Present*
+*dineshnair-doc.github.io   | Oct 2024 - Present*

-Authored a diverse range of technical content on [this website](my_writings.md){target="_blank"}, covering topics such as Python, Postman, Flask, and REST API.
+- Authored a diverse range of technical content on [dineshnair-doc.github.io](my_writings.md){target="_blank"}, covering topics such as Python, Postman, Flask, and REST API.
+- Creating clear, structured guides to simplify complex concepts for learners.
+- Using **MkDocs**, **Git**, and **GitHub** to author, manage version control, and deploy the site.
+- Actively learning and sharing practical, hands-on insights into technologies with others.

+### **Documentation Insights**

 My explanatory articles on Medium about DITA (Darwin Information Typing Architecture) and Diataxis: